Iran's Khamenei says neither rejects, accepts nuclear deal, details key

 "I was never optimistic about negotiating with America... nonetheless I agreed to the negotiations and supported, and still support, the negotiators."

-He said he supported a deal that preserved the "interests and honour" of Iran and that an extension of a June 30 deadline should not matter.
+He said he supported a deal that preserved the "interests and honor" of Iran and that an extension of a June 30 deadline should not matter.

 (Reporting by Parisa Hafezi, additional reporting by Sam Wilkin in Dubai, Writing by William Maclean, Editing by Angus MacSwan)